-If you have considered real estate investing but discounted it because it seems out of reach and complex, you certainly aren’t alone.
+If you have considered real estate investing but discounted it because it seems out of reach and way too complex, you certainly aren’t alone.
 And you aren’t necessarily incorrect.

 It is challenging to get started.
 It is difficult and overwhelming to learn the process.
 No matter how much you read about it, it’s unlikely you will feel comfortable enough to jump in and make a purchase.